Games Designer in Residence: Sophia George

 A partnership between the V&A, V&A at Dundee and the University of Abertay Dundee.
 Organised in collaboration with The Association for UKInteractive Entertainment (UKIE).

-To be appointed as the first ever V&A Games Designer in Residence is a dream come true and an incredible recognition of everything I’ve worked so hard for – from Dare to be Digital, to winning a BAFTA, to releasing Tick Tock Toys.
+To be appointed as the first ever V&A Games Designer in Residence was a dream come true and an incredible recognition of everything I’ve worked so hard for – from Dare to be Digital, to winning a BAFTA, to releasing Tick Tock Toys.
 Computer games are an incredible artistic and creative medium that’s often overlooked, despite them blending elements of many traditional practices – including pure art, animation, character design, architectural design, music and much more.
 The V&A is leading the way by embracing computer games as a creative activity and by opening up its collection for interpretation by a game designer.
-It’s a huge challenge, but one I absolutely can’t wait to get started on.

 The aim of the residency is to release a finished game in the summer of 2014, following a period of game production at Abertay University from March 2014, that offers a new and exciting interpretation of the V&A collections, as well as encouraging visitor participation and learning from the Britain 1500-1900 galleries.